imics-lab/covid19-hospital-and-icu-length-of-stay/README.md

 - hospital_merged_num_cat_top40lbmfi.ipynb
 	- Top 40 out of 166 (numerical and categorical) features were used based on lightgbm feature importance in this hospital LOS notebook.
 - icu_merged_num_cat_top20lbmfi.ipynb
 	- This notebook is for icu length of stay model prediction. during data pre-processing and preparation; 148 features were selected from 11 files (patients, careplans, conditions, encounters, medications, observations, allergies, devices, imaging studies, immunizations and providers).
-148 files includes 106 numerical features and 42 categorical features.
+148 features includes 106 numerical features and 42 categorical features.
 Out of 148 features, total 20 features were selected based on lightgbm feature importance for model building.
 - icu_merged_num_cat_top30lbmfi_v1.ipynb (**referred in ieee paper**)
 	- Top 30 out of 148 (numerical and categorical) features were used based on lightgbm feature importance in this icu LOS notebook.
 - icu_merged_num_cat_top30lbmfi_v2.ipynb